Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * Users receives a confirmation email once the contact form is completed.
 * Users can follow a profile from experts to receive recommendations by email
 * Users can track their readings by amending the status of the book in their account (ie : status : saved, reading or finished )
-* Users can sell their books to be listed in the dimensions and experts page and edit their entry
+* Users can sell their books edit their entry
 * Possibility to edit review via MyBookLog page profile / history review
 * Vote for the readflix of the month
 * Save a book in wishlist